-The narrow-slot jalousie windows of the late 1950s had been replaced by large-pane crank-out models (which often lost tension and would not shut tightly).
+Inevitably, lots of corners were cut.
+The tight-fitting, narrow-slot jalousie windows of the late 1950s had been replaced by large-pane crank-out models, which quickly lost tension and would not shut tightly.

-The precision-made -all-wood- cabinetry of days gone by was now typified by cabinets made of plastic and pressed board.
+Precision-made -all-wood- cabinetry of bygone days was now typified by cabinets made of cheap plastic and pressed board.
 Poorly-fitting drawers might fall out when opened.
 Moreover, flimsy sliding closet doors (made of wood paneling) would never stay on track properly.

-Quality-crafted mobile homes were still being manufactured, but were also sold at a premium price.
+Quality-crafted mobile homes were still being manufactured, but these were also sold at a premium price.